 For the torso, a thermal jacket is like having your own heater.
 Its outer shell boasts multi-ply laminate for complete immunity from the wind, water and cold.
 Inside there's a breathable membrane and comfortable fleece to keep you warm and dry.
 And you'll love a pair of thermal tights when it's freezing out.
 The fronts are covered in wind-resistant fabric while the backs offer comfortable ventilation.
 The thermal-fleece fabric next to your skin makes you feel as if you were sitting in front of a fireplace.

 Winter riding boots or shoes are a great addition over and above shoes covers as they are intended solely for the deep cold and don't require any addtional coverings to do their job.
-We are big fans of the OMW lineup from Bontrager and the newly added JFW (just for winter) pieces.
+We are big fans of 45NRTH winter gear and apparel for their dedication to winter riding add-ons.

 Another great add on when things really dip below freezing are pogies or handlebar mitts.
 These add an extra wind protecting and cold protecting barrier over your hands by attaching to your handlebars.
 Think of them as a "garage for your hands".